lochbika/cost733class/README.md

 ## Suggestions

  - Remove OpenGL (f03gl library) support?

+## Build and install

+### Dependencies
+Most important, GCC fortran (gfortran) must be installed to compile cost733class.

+Install the NetCDF library (netcdf) and the fortran bindings (netcdf-fortran).
+Although, installation from source is possible, using packages from your linux distribution repositories is recommended.
+On some linux distributions it is necessary to install also the development packages.
+For instance on Ubuntu 20.04 LTS (tested in VM), run

+  apt-get update
+  apt-get install libnetcdf-dev libnetcdff-dev

+GNU automake might also be required

+  apt-get install automake

+### How to compile
+So far, it is possible to compile cost733class with only NetCDF support (at least for me on Arch Linux).
+Use the configure script

+  ./configure --disable-grib --disable-opengl

+and then run make

+  make

+## Documentation

 # original source
 The basis for this repository is the (to me) last known available source distribution of cost733class.
 The archive can be downloaded from [here](http://cost733.met.no/cost733clas-1.4_rev23.tgz) or [here](https://drive.google.com/file/d/1DCiDDte8PPYu2tKzsIugloOxi6NMvXJt/view?usp=sharing).